rtcharity/resources.eahub.org/content/events/clubs-fair.md

 *If they say ‘Yes’*

-\[Spiel/Sell] We’re X Effective Altruism.
-We run events about which career to choose, which charities to donate to, and which causes to support if you want to have a big social impact.
-For instance, we have Y next week \[where Y is a really cool sounding event].
+\[Spiel/Sell] We’re Effective Altruism X. We run events about which careers, charities, and causes to get involved with if you want to maximise your social impact.
+This coming week, we have \[a cool-sounding event].
 Does that sound good?

 *If they say ‘Yes'*